Leveraging a Multi-Pronged Social Media Strategy

 Utilize Live Features

 Webinars are a great way to generate leads, but they often require a larger time commitment on the part of the consumer.
 Facebook, Instagram, Twitter, and YouTube have all rolled out the ability to record live videos directly to the platform, which makes it easy for audiences to engage with your brand.
-Live videos can be pulled together quickly and repurposed for paid social media campaigns as well.
-Make sure you come up with topics of interest for your audience and promote your live event beforehand for maximum viewership.
+Teams can create live videos quickly and repurpose them for paid social media campaigns.
+Choose topics that interest your audience and promote your live event beforehand to maximize viewership.

 Don’t know where to start?
 Get in touch with our team to talk to us about your business challenges.
 Email our team at connect@thebelfortgroup.com.